FylmTM/homework-pfit/README.md

 * [ ] Think about...
     * [ ] What is relationship between premium and risk?
 One-to-one?
 One-to-many?
 Many to one?
 Many-to-Many?
     * [ ] Do we want flexible way of summing up, or hardcode sub-object summing by type?
+    * [ ] Object hierarchy is kinda hardcoded now to explicit 3 levels.
+What if this is going to change?
+    * [ ] Do I want to convert RiskType to class?